The Definitive Guide to iOS/iPadOS emulation

 The diversity of the Android ecosystem has spawned full-blown console-like Android devices such as the Odin 2, a high-end device that features a built-in gamepad akin to a portable videogame console.
 Devices like the Odin 2 feature memory cards, allowing for a relatively inexpensive way to store game collections.

-Mainstream iOS emulation, while relatively young by comparison, still offers a great experience.
+Mainstream iOS/iPadOS emulation, while relatively young by comparison, still offers a great experience.
+Apple's hardware is second to none, as there are few devices that can match an M3 iPad in raw performance.
 Android does not make the setup easier in my experience, but rather, it offers a lot more options.
 This guide will help you get the most out of your iOS or iPadOS device.

 Android is the superior option if emulation is your primary concern.